FACN3/WDYNAC/README.md

 WHAT (describing your site)

-The website will be eye catching and brief, but it's main
+The website will be eye catching and brief.
+It will contatin:

+A headline
+navbar (dektop and mobile specific)
+About us section
+Individual profiles
+Contact Form

+It will be viewable on mobile and desktop
+It will be viewable with and without javascript.

 HOW (describing the journey to completion)

-You may also add more ambitious features in the README which describes stretch goals.
-Feel free to add the user stories from this project guide into your README too.
+First.
+Seperate main goals into seperate issues and assign.
+Second.
+Once basic framework has been built, review and then discuss further teamwork possibilities.
+Either working on everything together, or seperate tasks into smaller issues and assign